Archive product

 Description

-From the 19th-century Arts and Crafts movement to today, from Art Nouveau and Bauhaus to modern and eco-friendly design — every interior design style since 1900 is featured in this comprehensive survey.
-Design in the 20th century brought about an extraordinary evolution, with the emergence of professional interior designers and a growing appetite for reimagining homes at regular intervals.
+From the 19th-century Arts and Crafts movement to the present day, from Art Nouveau and Bauhaus to modern and eco-friendly design — every interior design style since 1900 is listed in this comprehensive survey.
+Design in the 20th century brought about an extraordinary evolution, along with the emergence of professional interior designers and a growing appetite for reimagining homes at regular intervals.
 In recent decades, there has been a focus on sustainable design in public spaces such as offices, factories, and ships.
-Anne Massey examines these changes within social, political, economic, and cultural contexts.
+Anne Massey examines these changes within the social, political, economic, and cultural contexts.
 Over 200 interior illustrations from

 around the world, from William Morris's living room to 21st-century airplanes, reveal fundamental shifts in taste and style from Art Deco to Pop and from Streamline Moderne to Postmodernism.